DAN 209 / MTD 209 / THR 209

 Dyane Harvey Salaam

-A studio course introducing students to American dance aesthetics and practice, with a focus on how American dance has been influenced by African American choreographers and dancers.
-An ongoing study of movement practices from traditional African dances and those of the African diaspora, touching on American jazz dance, modern dance, and American ballet.
-Studio work will be complemented by readings, video viewings, guest speakers, and dance studies.
-Two two-hour classes.
+A studio course introducing students to African dance practices and aesthetics, with a focus on how its evolution has influenced American and African American culture, choreographers and dancers.
+An ongoing study of movement practices from traditional African dances and those of the African Diaspora, touching on American jazz dance, modern dance, and American ballet.
+Studio work will be complemented by readings, video viewings, guest speakers, and dance studies

 DAN 304 / MUS 301 / THR 321 / VIS 320